PromptSail/prompt_sail/docs/_docs/00-introduction.md

 ## What is Prompt Sail?

-Prompt Sail is a self-hosted application that captures and logs all interactions with LLM APIs such as OpenAI, Cohere, and others.
+Is a self-hosted application that captures and logs all interactions with LLM APIs such as OpenAI, Anthropic, Google Gemini and others.
 It is a proxy between your framework of choice (LangChain, OpenAI etc) and LLM provider API.

 For **developers**, it offers a way to analyze and optimize API prompts.